Anekses/typescript-workshop/docs/deck.md

 interface BooleanStringPrinter extends StringPrinter {
   print(a: boolean): string;
 }
+/*
-/* Error: Types of property 'print' are incompatible.
+Error: Types of property 'print' are incompatible.
-    Type '(a: boolean) => string' is not assignable to type '(a: string) => string'.
+  Type '(a: boolean) => string' is not assignable to
+    type '(a: string) => string'.
     Types of parameters 'a' and 'a' are incompatible.
-        Type 'string' is not assignable to type 'boolean'.(2430) */
+      Type 'string' is not assignable to type 'boolean'.
+*/
 ```